-To perform a Read-Modify-Write using the standard DataFlash page size (264 bytes), an opcode of 58h for Buffer 1 must be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) that specify the page in the main memory to be written and nine byte address bits (BA8-BA0) that designate the starting byte address within the page to reprogram.
+To perform a Read-Modify-Write using the optional DataFlash-L page size (264 bytes), an opcode of 58h for Buffer 1 must be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) that specify the page in the main memory to be written and nine byte address bits (BA8-BA0) that designate the starting byte address within the page to reprogram.

-To perform a Read-Modify-Write using the binary page size (256 bytes), an opcode of 58h for Buffer 1 must be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (A17 - A8) that specify the page in the main memory to be written and eight byte address bits (A7-A0) that designate the starting byte address within the page to reprogram.
+To perform a Read-Modify-Write using the default page size (256 bytes), an opcode of 58h for Buffer 1 must be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (A17 - A8) that specify the page in the main memory to be written and eight byte address bits (A7-A0) that designate the starting byte address within the page to reprogram.

 After the address bytes have been clocked in, any number of sequential data bytes from one to 256/264 bytes can be clocked into the device.
-If the end of the buffer is reached when clocking in the data, then the device wraps around back to the beginning of the buffer.
-After all data bytes have been clocked into the device, a low-to-high transition on the CS pin starts the self-contained, internal read-modify-write operation.
-Only the data bytes that were clocked into the device are reprogrammed in the main memory.
+If the end of the buffer is reached when clocking in the data, then the device will wrap around back to the beginning of the buffer.
+After all data bytes have been clocked into the device, a low-to-high transition on the CS pin will start the self-contained, internal read-modify-write operation.
+Only the data bytes that were clocked into the device will be reprogrammed in the main memory.

-Example: If only one data byte was clocked into the device, then only one byte in main memory is reprogrammed, and the remaining bytes in the main memory page remain in their previous state.
+Example: If only one data byte was clocked into the device, then only one byte in main memory will be reprogrammed and the remaining bytes in the main memory page will remain in their previous state.

-The \overline{CS} pin must be deasserted on a byte boundary (multiples of eight bits); otherwise, the operation is aborted and no data are programmed.
-The reprogramming of the data bytes is internally self-timed and takes place in a maximum time of t_P.
-During this time, the RDY/BUSY bit in the Status Register indicates that the device is busy.
+The \overline{CS} pin must be deasserted on a byte boundary (multiples of eight bits); otherwise, the operation will be aborted and no data will be programmed.
+The reprogramming of the data bytes is internally self-timed and should take place in a maximum time of t_P.
+During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.

 The device also incorporates an intelligent erase and programming algorithm that can detect when a byte location fails to erase or program properly.
-If an erase or program error arises, it is indicated by the EPE bit in the Status Register.
+If an erase or program error arises, it will be indicated by the EPE bit in the Status Register.

 Note: The Read-Modify-Write command uses the same opcodes as the Auto Page Rewrite command.
-If no data bytes are clocked into the device, then the device performs an Auto Page Rewrite operation.
-See the Auto Page Rewrite command description on page 30 for more details.
+If no data bytes are clocked into the device, then the device will perform an Auto Page Rewrite operation.
+See the Auto Page Rewrite command description on page 22 for more details.

-8 Sector Protection
+7. Sector Protection

 Two protection methods, hardware and software controlled, are provided for protection against inadvertent or erroneous program and erase cycles.
-The software controlled method relies on the use of software commands to enable and disable sector protection while the hardware controlled method employs the use of the Write Protect (\overline{WP}) pin.
+The software controlled method relies on the use of software commands to enable and disable sector protection while the hardware controlled method employs the use of the Write Protect (WP) pin.
 The selection of which sectors that are to be protected or unprotected against program and erase operations is specified in the nonvolatile Sector Protection Register.
 The status of whether or not sector protection has been enabled or disabled by either the software or the hardware controlled methods can be determined by checking the Status Register.

-8.1 Software Sector Protection
+7.1 Software Sector Protection